 Kristoff: (he's just caught Olaf's head, and replies in deadpan) You're creepy. *toss* Anna: I don't want him! *toss back*

-"Hey guys?
+Anna has been trying to climb the cliff to get to Elsa's ice castle when Olaf comes back and says, "Hey, Sven?
 Not sure if this solves the problem, but through here there's a large ice staircase heading to exactly where you want to go."

-The way Olaf pushes his nose up the same way someone might push up their glasses when he starts to melt and says "You really don't know what love is, do you?"
+The way Olaf pushes his carrot nose up the same way someone might push up their glasses when he starts to melt and says "You really don't know what love is, do you?"
 Much like his under-reaction to being impaled, it's subtle yet humorous.

 *Thump* Olaf: This just got a whole lot harder.